 At Montgomery Law, our attorneys understand the complexities associated with rollover car accidents.
 We work with our clients to help them achieve the best possible results, and we never charge a fee unless (and until) we recover money for you.
 Contact our law firm today at 214-720-6090 (local) or 1-833-720-6090 (toll-free) for a free consultation.

 Causes of Rollover Car Accidents

 As previously mentioned, rollover accidents are often more-complicated than other types of car crashes.
 There are a number of issues that can lead to a vehicle rolling over in an accident, including poor vehicle design.

 Per NHTSA data, the vast majority of single-vehicle rollover accidents occur when a vehicle leaves the roadway and slides sideways, digging its tires into soft soil or otherwise striking an object such as a curb or a guardrail.
-Single-vehicle rollovers are also somewhat common in top-heavy vehicles (such as SUVs and pickup trucks), especially vehicles manufactured before the year 2000.
+Single-vehicle rollovers are also somewhat common in top-heavy vehicles (such as an SUV or pickup truck), especially vehicles manufactured before the year 2000.